Cyber Security and Privacy Threats & How We Fought Them | 2018 in Review

 Phew, what a year it was… But how did VPN Unlimited answer the bell?
 Glad you’ve asked!
 Here’s the list of major innovations and developments that our best VPN app has undergone in 2018:

 - Launched a number of streaming servers.
-They allow users to watch Netflix, Hulu, and BBC iPlayer wherever they go, bypassing the attempts to geo-block these services.
+They allow users to watch ESPN, Hulu, and BBC iPlayer wherever they go, bypassing the attempts to geo-block these services.

 - Developed KeepSolid VPN Unlimited 5.0 – an improved version of our VPN software.
 Enhanced UI/UX, new features, and other goodies are there for you to enjoy!